HolyDDL/Nonlinear_Programming/README.md

 ## part 3: Constrained optimization problems

-- include 2 method: ExtenalPenaltyFunction Method(including 3 methods to solve), InternalPenaltyFunction Method(Not be ready yet)
+- include 2 method: ExtenalPenaltyFunction Method(including 3 methods to solve: PSO Method, ConjugateGradient Method, SteepestDescent Method), InternalPenaltyFunction Method(Not be ready yet)
 - **How to use it:**

   1. Define a object function that should be minimized and constraints